National Agricultural Literacy Curriculum Matrix

 Interest Approach – Engagement

-- Ask students what their favorite apple is.
-Ask them why that is their favorite apple and lead into a discussion about various apple traits such as sweetness, tartness, flavor, crunchiness, color, etc. You may even consider having students bring their favorite apple to class.
+- Ask students to think about their favorite apple.
+Ask them why that variety is their favorite.
+Ask them why they think a green Granny Smith apple is so tart/sour?
+This should lead to a discussion about various apple traits such as sweetness, tartness, flavors, crunchiness, color, etc.

-- Give each student a copy of the Apple Genetics worksheet.
+- Give each student one copy of the Apple Genetics worksheet.
+Divide the class into small groups of students (2-4).

 - 1 paper plate (this will be the cutting board as well as an area to keep the apples)

-- 1 Braeburn Apple and 1 Royal Gala Apple (Note: DO NOT hand out the Jazz apple).
+- 1 Royal Gala Apple (Note: DO NOT hand out the Jazz apple yet).

 - Have students draw a line down the center of their paper plate and label each side with "Gala" or "Braeburn."
 The apples will look similar, so it will be important to avoid confusing the two apples.